James D Pickering

 Full Handouts/Courses

 This lecture course was written as an introduction to the physical side of spectroscopy, for chemistry students.
 It does not go as deeply into mathematics as many courses do, but focusses more on intuitive understanding and learning how to think about the interaction of light with matter.
-An attempt was made to move slightly away from the "death by gas phase IR spectroscopy" that tends to be the bedrock of chemistry spectroscopy courses (although this wasn't totally possible due to factors beyond my control - stay tuned for an update in future).
+An attempt was made to move slightly away from the "death by gas phase IR spectroscopy" that tends to be the bedrock of chemistry spectroscopy courses.

 This handout grew whilst I was preparing to give a short talk to my research group about ultrafast optics and lasers.
 Many people enter ultrafast or nonlinear spectroscopy from a variety of backgrounds, especially from the life sciences.
 Most books on this topic are undoubtedly rigorous and thorough, but also entirely inaccessible for somebody without a physics degree.
-This handout aims to bridge that gap, and is now published as a book through IOPebooks .
+This handout aims to bridge that gap, and forms the basis of my book published through IOPebooks .

 This is the handout for a six lecture course designed for chemistry undergraduates meeting quantum mechanics for the first time.
 There is minimal assumed knowledge and it ends up providing a basic understanding of rotational and vibrational quantisation of simple molecules.
 It is kept quite qualitative, so there is minimal maths.
 There is also an associated problem set with solutions.
-I wrote this many years ago now, I would do it very differently now.
+I wrote this many years ago, and the level is a bit higher than we expect for our introductory courses in Leicester these days.

 This rather rambling and questionably complete document was the culmination of one of the worst1 things I've ever been asked to do in my life.
 I was mostly trying to find a good geometry for a velocity-map imaging spectrometer, but then ended up in a SIMION rabbit hole and it was all a fairly dark and depressing experience.
-Hopefully this document a) explains a bit about how VMI works; b) demonstrates that the geometry that Eppink and Parker made in the 80s is still basically fine for 99% of users; and c) helps people use SIMION (which is excellent software, looking back) and Lua without wanting to rend down their computer in a vat of acid after every work day.
-It's really aimed at new graduate students.
+Hopefully this document a) explains a bit about how VMI works; b) demonstrates that the geometry that Eppink and Parker made in the 80s is still basically fine for 99% of users; and c) helps people use SIMION and Lua without wanting to rend down their computer in a vat of acid after every work day.

 Short Explanatory Notes